chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 The operator is also on the lookout for certain aircraft types like high-end fighters (e.g. F-22).
 Therefore, the model must produce a warning flag when (a) it predicts an F-22 with a low level of confidence or (b) when it predicts aircraft that it typically confuses as F-22s (e.g. F-16).

 ## Appropriate Metrics
-In this post, we won't do much analysis on the predicted probabilities just yet.
-We'll instead focus on the model's ability to make good recommendations for the aircraft in the images.
+In this post, we will focus focus on the model's ability to make good recommendations for the aircraft in the images.
 Hence, I'll be using **top-1 accuracy**, **top-2 accuracy**, and **top-3 accuracy**.
 These measure whether the true label was in the top *n* predicted classes.

 For intuitive purposes, we assume than an ISR team processes 1,500 images a day, which is about 60 per hour or 1 per minute.
 We also assume the following modes of model deployment:

 * **Supervised autonomous tagging (man-on-the-loop):** The system automatically tags images with the top predicted class, and the operator jumps in whenever the tag is wrong.
 Top-1 accuracy is relevant here.
-* **Semi-autonomous tagging (man-in-the-loop):** The system automatically tags images with the top predicted class **if probability is greater than 95%**.
+* **Semi-autonomous tagging (man-in-the-loop):* The system automatically tags images with the top predicted class **if the predicted probability is greater than 99%*.
 Otherwise, it presents the top 3 classes, and the operator must input the correct tag.
-We assume that if the top3 classes contains the true tag, there is close to no effort for the operator.
-Therefore, a combination of of top-1 accuracy and top-3 accuracy is relevant here.
+We assume that if the top 3 classes contains the true tag, there is close to no effort for the operator.
+Therefore, a combination of top-1 accuracy and top-3 accuracy is relevant here.

 ### Sidenote on Evaluation
 I think that deciding to incorporate a model purely on the model metrics is an incomplete approach because it disregards the level of autonomy with which the model will operate.
-If the model is meant to be used in semi-autonomous (i.e. man-in-the-loop) or supervised autonomous (i.e. man-on-the-loop), then a man better be part of the evaluation.
+If the model is meant to be used in semi-autonomous (i.e. man-in-the-loop) or supervised autonomous (i.e. man-on-the-loop), then an operator ought to be part of the evaluation.
 This is because you're not just evaluating a model, you're evaluating a **man-machine team**.
-The metrics for this team would then be accuracy and time taken, and it should be weighed against the existing benchmark: the performance of the operator alone.

 # A Convolutional Neural Network (CNN) from Scratch
 In this section, I'll be sharing about (1) the first model I built, (2) the final model I built, and (3) some key learning pointers from the testing process.
 I assume the reader has some basic understanding of Convolutional Neural Networks (CNNs) and the types of parameters involved.
 This [article on Medium](https://medium.com/@himadrisankarchatterjee/a-basic-introduction-to-convolutional-neural-network-8e39019b27c4) provides a good overview.